AndrejKolar/NetworkStack/README.md

 }
 ```
 ## Example
-Fetch a Webservice intance and create 2 normal request and one mock request.
+Create a Webservice instance and use it to create two normal requests and two mock requests.

 ```swift
 let webservice = Webservice()